 Allelic effect size distributions with Continuum of Alleles models

 The distributions of allelic effects are dependent on several parameters: the mean of the effects, which may be biased in some direction by genetic architectures, the variance of the distribution, indicating the variability in size-effects that are sampled, and the kurtosis of the distribution, indicating the rarity of large-effect alleles.
 To assess the mutational bias of models, we first compared the means of distributions across models and genetic architectures.
 The resulting regression was insignificant (F17, 411 = 1.127, p = 0.325, Adjusted R2 = 0.189), indicating a lack of directional mutational bias.
 We then turned our attention to the variance of distributions to understand the constraints that genetic architectures may apply to mutational models (F17, 411 = 55.04, p < 0.0001, Adjusted R2 = 0.851).
+Additive effect size explained 66.2% of total variability between models.
 Under a Gaussian model, increasing additive effect size from low to medium significantly increased allelic effect variance by 6.02 ± 0.372 phenotypic units (t411 = -16.188, p < 0.0001; Fig. 8), however no significant difference occurred for increasing variance from low to high or from medium to high.
 No significant changes to variance with increasing effect size were seen under House-of-Cards models.
+Figure 8 shows the distributions of allelic effects with changing additive effect size variability under Gaussian and House-of-Cards models.
+Leading on from the variance of allelic effects is the kurtosis, which describes the rarity of large-effect alleles.

-urtosis differed significantly across models and genetic architectures with additive effect size variance explaining 31.9% of variability between models, and the interaction between additive effect size and model type contributing another 15.5%(F17, 411 = 12.36, p < 0.0001, Adjusted R2 = 0.6).
+Kurtosis differed significantly across models and genetic architectures with additive effect size variance explaining 31.9% of variability between models, and the interaction between additive effect size and model type contributing another 15.5%(F17, 411 = 12.36, p < 0.0001, Adjusted R2 = 0.6).
 Under the Gaussian model, increasing additive effect size from low to medium increased kurtosis by 0.985 ± 0.159 (t411 = -6.206, p < 0.0001).
-No analogous effect was seen under the House-of-Cards model (t411 = -0.944, p = 0.6130). genetic diversity of populations.
+No analogous effect was seen under the House-of-Cards model (t411 = -0.944, p = 0.6130).
+As well as the distributions of allelic effects, the absolute counts of mutations contributing to each distribution gives an indicator of the genetic diversity of populations.

 To assess the effects of genetic architecture and models on promoting many or few alleles, we compared mutation counts between models, finding significant differences among models (F17, 411 = 580.2, p < 0.0001, Adjusted R2 = 0.94).
+Model type contributed the most to explaining mutation count variation among models, describing 58.4% of among-model variation.
+Pleiotropy rate explained 10% of variation, however this is explicated by each pleiotropic mutation contributing multiple effects with a single mutation.
 The mean number of mutations in Gaussian models was considerably higher than that of House-of-Cards models, but over a large range of values: 1516 ± 6608 mutations for Gaussian models versus 374 ± 114 for House-of-Cards (t411 = 0.173, p = 0.863).

 Discussion

+Weird outliers in variance and covariance: could be that these populations did have high variance and covariance due to wildly different individual phenotypes, but when you took the mean distance of the population, that mean was somewhere in the middle of all that variation, which happened to be close to the optimum.

 Truly adapted ones – at distance = 0